danisarahadians/Singapore-Airline-Sentiment-Analysis/README.md

 Comfort: Reviews mention seat and legroom, indicating areas for improvement.

 Food & Entertainment: Customers value inflight meals and entertainment options.

+# Deployment
+You can click this [link](danisarahadians/Singapore-Airlines-Sentiment-Analysis) to see the deployment results